MukulC456/Heart-Disease-Prediction---Project-1/README.md

-# Heart Disease Prediction Model
+# Heart Disease Risk Prediction Model

 # Overview
 A machine learning model to predict the likelihood of heart disease using patient data.
 The goal is to provide an early warning system that helps in preventive care and treatment.